DHTMLX/docs-diagram/docs/guides/diagram_editor/initialization.md

 ### Initialization in the document body

-It is also possible to skip setting a container for Editor and to add it right into the document's body:
+It is also possible to skip setting a container for Diagram Editor and to add it right into the document's body:

 ~~~jsx
 const editor = new dhx.DiagramEditor(document.body, {